joesan/plant-simulator-deployment/kubernetes/README.md

 Flux is a Kubernetes operator that can help you with pull based deployments.
 Have a look here to set-up [Flux](https://docs.fluxcd.io/en/latest/tutorials/get-started.html) on your cluster.

 TODO: How to compose and build the files?
+As we want this to get execuited by flux when it connects and pulls the latest image!